dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 which can cause some weird visual artifacts, even with the use of the linear filter.
 The most potent visual effect is something called the "moiré effect", which can be tiring for the eyes, and generally look quite ugly.

-The purpose of a mipmap is to provide an alternative texture to the fragment shader, a one with a more appropriate size for the geometry being drawn, almost completely eliminating the moiré effect.
+The purpose of a mipmap is to provide an alternative texture to the fragment shader, one with a more appropriate size for the geometry being drawn, almost completely eliminating the moiré effect.

 An example from [Wikipedia](https://en.wikipedia.org/wiki/File:Mipmap_Aliasing_Comparison.png).
 It's possible to notice weird patterns